 Both courts proceeded on the basis that the employer’s duty to enforce the wearing of personal hearing protectors is imposed by reg 7(3).
 Neither court referred to reg 8(1)(a).

-The Court of Appeal accepted the defendant’s (and interveners’) contention that reasonable practicability includes artistic concerns.
-It did not consider whether this accorded with the European Noise at Work Directive, 2003/10/EC which the 2005 Regulations implement.
+The Court of Appeal accepted the defendant’s (and the interveners’) contention that what is reasonably practicable can be limited by artistic concerns.
+It did not consider whether this accorded with the European Directives pursuant to which the 2005 Regulations were made.

 The Hon Mrs Justice Nicola Davies DBE

 Sir Brian Leveson (President of the Queen’s Bench Division)

 Theo Huckle QC, Jonathan Clarke for the claimant

 David Platt QC, Alexander Macpherson for the defendant

 Patrick Limb QC, Kam Jaspal for the interveners

 Philip Jones for the defendant